aditya-kumar-k/axionova-solidity-defi-contracts/README.md

 The AXNV airdrop contract is a Merkle-based multi-round airdrop system.

 Each eligible wallet receives a fixed **200 AXNV** allocation per airdrop claim.
-The Merkle leaf format uses the round ID and wallet address.

 ## Airdrop Allocation